ecmwf/metview-docs/docs/confluence/analysis_views.rst

 The changes will be applied to both lines.
 The ability to customise each line individually (temperature and dew point) is available in the `Thermo Plotting <https://confluence.ecmwf.int/display/METV/Thermo+Plotting>`_ icon.
 Try it!

-The `Wind Plotting <https://confluence.ecmwf.int/display/METV/Wind+Plotting>`_ icon is the visual definition responsible for specifying how wind vector data is displayed.
+The :ref:`Wind Plotting <mwind_icon>` icon is the visual definition responsible for specifying how wind vector data is displayed.
 It controls the plotting of features such as wind arrows and wind flags.

 .. image:: /_static/analysis_views/MWIND.png